crosswalk-project/crosswalk-website/public/documentation/manifest/content_security_policy.md

 The content security policy field specifies which types of content can be loaded and executed by the application.

-**For Crosswalk 4-7, this field was called `content_security_policy`.
-The name was changed to `csp` for Crosswalk 8+.**

 If this field is not set, no content security policy is enforced.
 By default, this means that a Crosswalk application can load scripts and objects from any host (via `<script>`, `<object>`, `<embed>` and `<applet>` elements).

-The suggested default value to provide minimal protection (Crosswalk 4-7) is:
+The suggested default value to provide minimal protection is:

-    "content_security_policy": "script-src 'self'; object-src 'self'"

-For Crosswalk 8+, the value is the same, but the field name is different:

     "csp": "script-src 'self'; object-src 'self'"